When is the Star Wars Cassian Andor series coming to Disney+?

 LucasFilm are at the moment remaining tight-lipped about what to anticipate from the brand new prequel, solely describing it as “a new spy series inspired by Rogue One.”

-With that in thoughts, we will in all probability count on numerous high-stakes missions for Cassian and Okay-2SO as they struggle the great struggle towards the Empire, probably even exploring how the pair met (and Tudyk’s droid was reprogrammed) within the first place.
+With that in thoughts, we are able to in all probability count on numerous high-stakes missions for Cassian and Okay-2SO as they struggle the great struggle in opposition to the Empire, probably even exploring how the pair met (and Tudyk’s droid was reprogrammed) within the first place.

 Luna, for his half, promised “10 hours or more to explore these characters and these relationships,” and joked that his background in telenovelas would result in some moments of excessive emotion between the 2 characters.

-“Yes, we will have a telenovela moment,” he instructed the gang (and Tudyk) at D23.
+“Yes, we will have a telenovela moment,” he advised the gang (and Tudyk) at D23.
 “You can cry when I tell you, ‘Te extraño K-2.’”

-- When is Star Wars: The Rise of Skywalker launched in cinemas?
-Who’s within the forged and is there a trailer?

 What’s the title of the Rogue One prequel sequence on Disney ?